JoeySan5/Client-Server/README.md

 1. `--hostname address:port` - Where `address` is a 32 bit IP address, and `port` is the desired port of the file server.

-If you call the program without a `--hostname`, it should exit with an error.
+If you call the program without a `--hostname`, it should use the default of `localhost:8081`.

 ---